FOREX-Euro and yen under pressure again ahead of US job numbers

 head of FX strategy at Credit Agricole in London.

-The dollar rose as high as 120.62 yen in morning trade in
+In early deals in Europe the dollar rose as high as 120.335

 Some in the market were disappointed Governor Mario Draghi